ricardodelosrios/project_4/README.md

 ## Models
 * Neural Network
   * We trained a neural network model to learn from some data and make predictions to see if it gave the most optimized result or not.
-  * We trained it to a model with 2 hidden layer each wit 20 neurons which are the same number as the input variables.
+  * We trained it to a model with 2 hidden layers each with 20 neurons which are the same number as the input variables.
   * When the neurons were increased the accuracy decreased stating there is a chance of overfitting
   * The final model is trained on 50 epochs but initially started with 30 epochs.
-The increasing number of epochs got the increase in accuracy.
+  * The increasing number of epochs got the increase in accuracy.
 But when increased to 100 epochs the accuracy dropped
   * The loss is a measure of how much error my model makes, and the accuracy is a measure of how many correct predictions my model makes.
-Our aim was to have a low loss and a high accuracy for the model.
+  * Our aim was to have a low loss and a high accuracy for the model.
 The accuracy is 0.84 which is high but when comparing with the other models is less
   * However the neural network did not turn out an ideal model as the count of the data is less causing the model to over fit very easily.